-Language may be a window into culture, but it’s easy to fall into the intercultural trap of believing that shared language equals shared meaning, similar cultural values, or even a high level of professional competency.
+Language is often a window into culture.
+But, it’s easy to fall into the intercultural trap of believing that shared language equals shared meaning, similar cultural values, or even a high level of professional competency.

 The nuances of English to English translations can be amusing at best and offensive at worst.
-Here are five of our favorite confusions between speakers of Australian English and American English:
+So, here are five of our favorite confusions between speakers of Australian English and American English:

 Australia: (vulgar) slang meaning to have sex

 US: to cheer